Memorial to Enslaved Laborers

-The Memorial to Enslaved Laborers is a memorial in honor of those enslaved African Americans who built and worked at the University of Virginia, in Charlottesville, Virginia.
+The Memorial to Enslaved Laborers is a memorial in honor of those enslaved African Americans who helped build and worked at the University of Virginia, in Charlottesville, Virginia.

 Description

-The memorial is located near the University of Virginia Corner, east of Brooks Hall and the Rotunda, and consists of a wall of local "Virginia Mist" granite, in the shape of a broken ring, to symbolize broken shackles and completion.
+The memorial is located on the University's main campus, near the University of Virginia Corner, east of Brooks Hall and the Rotunda.
+It consists of a wall of local "Virginia Mist" granite, in the shape of a broken ring, to symbolize broken shackles.
 The ring is about 80 ft in diameter, echoing the dimensions of Jefferson’s iconic Rotunda.
-Inside it is a second, concentric ring, with a timeline of slavery at the University.
-The grassy interior of the rings will be used as a gathering place.
+Inside it is a second concentric ring with a timeline of slavery at the University.

-Inside the rings, distant conversations are audible.

-On the ring, large enough for the names of the 4,000–some enslaved people known to have worked on what is today the university grounds, are engraved the names that are known—578, as of 2020.
+Although the outer ring is large enough for the names of the 4,000 enslaved people that worked on University grounds, only 578 of their full names are known.
 Another 311 are known by their first name only, their job, or their relation to others who lived and/or worked there.
 A single engraved word remembers each—Jerry, butler, Agnes, grandmother, midwife, domestic, Billy.
 Most of the ring is blank, with only notches, representing the other 3,000+ for whom even this basic information is lacking.
 If more names are discovered they will be added.

 The exterior of the outer wall also includes an engraved subtle set of eyes, the work of Eto Otitigbe.
 They are derived from an image of Isabella Gibbons, an enslaved woman who was owned by professors at the university before emancipation and who went on to become an educator of freed African Americans.

 The following words of Gibbons are engraved on the memorial:

 "The Memorial is oriented tangent to two paths.
 The first path leads from the Memorial in the direction of the North Star, which for the enslaved led to freedom.
 The second path aligns with the sunset on March 3rd, which commemorates the day that Union troops emancipated the local enslaved community at the close of the Civil War.
 The communities of Charlottesville and the University will observe this important event through the newly instituted Liberation and Freedom Day March through the city.
 Also sharing the same north/west orientation is the Memorial’s grove of gingko trees that harkens back to the area’s previous use as a productive landscape of fruits and vegetables tended to by enslaved laborers."